 GROUPS LOOKING TO VOLUNTEER

 (EXLCUDING MOBILE PANTRY DISTRIBUTIONS) For organizations looking to volunteer at the Food Bank, we ask that one individual per 12 collective volunteers represent the group as a Team Leader and make an appointment the week before for training.
 Team Leaders will assist the Volunteer Department staff in training and assisting volunteers for the proper procedures for that day’s activities and to ensure proper guidelines and procedures are followed.
 Training for Team Leaders will typically last up to an hour and will include: safety procedures, bathroom, and first aid kit locations, an overview of procedures for the volunteer activity, and general management guidelines.
-To schedule an appointment, please email us at:
+To schedule an appointment, please call or email us at:

 HOW TO BECOME AN INTERN